-Figure 2: Login Prompt - LAN Port
+Figure 4: Login Prompt - LAN Port

-For administrator mode operation, type admin/admin for Username/Password and click Login to begin configuration.
-For user mode operation, please type user/user for Username/Password and click Login to begin configuration.
+For administrator mode operation, type admin/admin for Username/Password and click Login to begin the configuration.
+For user mode operation, type user/user for Username/Password and click Login to begin configuration.

-If you are unable to access the web configuration, please see Configuring PC to get IP Address automatically for more information.
+If you are unable to access the web configuration.
+For more information, refer to Configuring PC to get IP Address automatically section.

-The web management interface automatically logs out the user after 5 minutes of inactivity.
+The web management interface automatically logs out the user after five minutes of inactivity.